n8willis/opentype-shaping-documents/README.md

 examine the [image-generation logs](/images/README.md) to identify issues seen in the inline images.

-### Sources
+### References

-These documents draw from the following existing resources:
+These documents cite from the following informative references:

 1. The Microsoft [Script development specifications](https://docs.microsoft.com/en-us/typography/script-development/standard),
    which document the behaviors expected for OpenType Layout fonts and provide guidance &amp; examples for type designers.
+OpenType is a registered trademark of Microsoft Corporation.
-2. Related portions of the OpenType specification, such as the [OpenType Layout tag registry](https://docs.microsoft.com/en-us/typography/opentype/spec/ttoreg) and [OpenType Layout common table formats](https://docs.microsoft.com/en-us/typography/opentype/spec/chapter2), which list and define feature tags, script &amp; language tags, and other internals of compliant OpenType font binaries.
+2. Related portions of the Microsoft OpenType specification, such as the [OpenType Layout tag registry](https://docs.microsoft.com/en-us/typography/opentype/spec/ttoreg) and [OpenType Layout common table formats](https://docs.microsoft.com/en-us/typography/opentype/spec/chapter2), which list and define feature tags, script &amp; language tags, and other internals of compliant OpenType font binaries.
+OpenType is a registered trademark of Microsoft Corporation.
 3. The [HarfBuzz](https://github.com/harfbuzz/harfbuzz) project, which
    includes a free-software/open-source implementation of OpenType Layout shaping with full source code and documentation.